Carol Dweck, "Mindsets", Impostor Syndrome, Praise, and Early-Career Blues

 Growth mindset: Capitalize on your mistakes and confront your deficiencies.
 (After a disappointing exam score, "Iíd work harder in this class and spend more time studying for the tests.")

 I thought that was a really good way to capture it.

 The lessons that can be taken away from this:

-- Failure is useful data.
+- While trying to learn something, failure is useful data.
 There is no "good" or "bad", there is just what happened, and whether expectations were realistic.
 Ask any scientist, engineer, or programmer.
 When youíre doing something new (i.e. when youíre learning, growing, challenging yourself), itís very rare that something will work the first time.
 Failure teaches what you need to succeed (or to fail less) next time.
 Good decisions come from good judgment, good judgment comes from bad decisions.
 Successful people benefit from long lists of screw-ups.

 - Don't be embarrassed to ask questions, to "reveal" that you don't know something, to "look stupid", to take on projects with a high risk of failure.
 That's how people learn, and everyone had to learn at some point.
 You donít have to get things right the first time (or the second time).

 - If someone is explaining something to you, and it sounds like they expect that you are familiar with a certain concept, but youíre not...
 Thatís not your fault, and not something to hide.
 An expert often forgets that most people are unfamiliar with concepts that he takes for granted, he just assumes that people know it (and among his colleagues, he is often right).
 Itís no failure on your part if it just so happens that the expertís assumption was incorrect.
 [Note: I use "he" for linguistic convenience, and realize that experts are just as often female].